 Causes of Bowel Incontinence

 The most common cause of bowel incontinence is damage to the muscles around the anus (anal sphincters).
 Vaginal childbirth can damage the anal sphincters or their nerves.
-That's why women are affected by bowel incontinence about twice as often as men.
+That's why women are affected by accidental bowel leakage about twice as often as men.

 Anal surgery can also damage the anal sphincters or nerves, leading to bowel incontinence.